Market Overview

 Chesterfield is more affordable with a median home price of $350K, compared to $507K in Woodbridge.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Chesterfield prices range from $150K–$900K.
 Woodbridge prices range from $145K–$2.9M.

-Chesterfield has stronger schools overall, with a 79% average pass rate compared to 73% in Woodbridge.
-Top schools in Chesterfield include Cosby High School and Clover Hill High School.
-In Woodbridge, standout schools include Woodbridge High School and Gar-Field High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Chesterfield public schools have a 79% average SOL pass rate; Woodbridge has 73% (2024 state assessment data).
+Public schools in Chesterfield include Cosby High School and Clover Hill High School; in Woodbridge, Woodbridge High School and Gar-Field High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Chesterfield or Woodbridge?